The size and complex care needs of Ontario’s aging population is rapidly growing.

 Waitlists

-Waitlists for long-term care have nearly doubled in 10 years.
+Waitlists for long-term care have doubled in 10 years.

 Half of Ontarians wait at home for over 6 months to move into long-term care.